RGB-Tools/RGB-Documentation/README.md

    * Multi Protocol Commitments - MPC
    * Anchors
 * [State Transitions](state-transitions.md)
-   * Smart Contracts
+   * Introduction to Smart Contracts and their states
-   * Introduction to Contract States
+   * State Transition and Contract Operations
-   * State Transitions
+   * Components of a Contract Operation
-   * RGB State
+   * Features of RGB State
 * [Contract Schema and Interfaces](schema-interface.md)
 * [Glossary](terminology/glossary.md)